Yoast/Yoast-SEO-for-Neos/README.md

 This package provides a new backend preview and inspector integration for [Neos CMS](https://neos.io) to look at your page with the help of the [Yoast SEO](https://github.com/Yoast/YoastSEO.js) plugin.

-It's currently compatible with Neos 3.3 (old UI and new UI) and 4.x.

 This view will show you a preview snippet how the selected page will look in the Google search results and will give you insights and helpers to further improve the page for search engines.